Why study here?

 You’ll work closely with the University’s museums, The Manchester Museum and The Whitworth.
 You’ll have opportunities to get trained by experienced museum staff in different aspects of cultural professional practice (including conservation, collections management, art curating, museum and heritage education, intangible and natural heritage, audience engagement, marketing, fundraising and events management).

 The course has a strong vocational aspect, lots of CV building opportunities, and your supervisor provides you with personal and career development support.
 You’ll also have access to the award-winning Careers Service of the University, which provides support and advice in career development.

 The University of Manchester has world-class facilities.
 It has the largest single-site university library in the UK along with a new £24 million learning facility.
 As a student of the Graduate School, you’ll have access to excellent training within a dedicated postgraduate space where you can meet with each other, access resources, organise events and participate in a thriving academic community.

 We take fieldtrips to cultural organisations in Manchester, the North West of England and beyond.
 Regular trips include Liverpool, London, Oxford and Wales.
 In 2016 we also introduced an international trip to Amsterdam for all MA students of the Institute.
 Our previous students have also taken part cultural exchange trip to Moscow.

-You’ll network with future museum professionals and arts managers on the course as well as a range of cultural organisations.
+You’ll network with future museum and heritage professionals and arts managers on the course as well as a range of cultural and heritage organisations.

 Through my work placement as part of the MA Arts Management, Policy and Practice, I acquired an unimaginable amount of experience.
 I was also been inspired to write about the value of collaborative, international partnership for my Master’s research dissertation.Laurie Kremer / Arts Management Student